About Incremental Stores

-For example, you might use a custom incremental store to retrieve data from a web service, query an unsupported database format, interface with legacy code, or bridge with cross-platform code bases.
+For example, you might use a custom incremental store to query an unsupported database format, interface with legacy code, or bridge with cross-platform code bases.
 Implement your own custom incremental store when one of these situations applies and the built-in store types do not meet your needs.

 Core Data is an object graph and data persistence framework that provides functionality to perform complex operations like relational mapping, storage, undo management, and schema migration.
 Core Data is divided into several layers; each layer abstracts out a specific set of functionality: Managed object contexts hold in-memory representations of the backing data, persistent stores act as adaptors to backing data stores, and persistent store coordinators bridge contexts with persistent stores.
 This guide focuses on the persistent store layer.
 See Core Data Programming Guide for more information on using the Core Data framework.

 Core Data includes several built-in persistent stores to support atomic and incremental object persistence:

 SQLite Store (